-Niro Sivanathan is an Associate Professor of Organisational Behaviour at the London Business School.
+Niro Sivanathan is Professor of Organisational Behaviour at the London Business School.

 His award-winning research examines how our judgements, decisions and behaviours are regulated by the psychological experience of those endowed with status and power.
 He also examines how the integrity to maintain the self, alters our cognitions and behaviours in a less than rational manner.

 Niro’s work has been published in top journals in the fields of Science, Management and Psychology, such as the Proceedings of the National Academy of Sciences, Nature Human Behaviour, Academy of Management Journal, Administrative Science Quarterly, Psychological Science, and Journal of Applied Psychology, among others.

 This research has also been translated to global practitioner outlets, such as the Harvard Business Review, and garnered international press coverage at CNN, MSNBC, Financial Times, Time Magazine, Wall Street Journal, Washington Post, Atlantic, Sunday Times and Forbes.
 He is the recipient of numerous teaching awards, including in 2016 the Excellence in Teaching award by the London Business School – the highest teaching accolade awarded at the London Business School.
 Also in 2016, Poets and Quants chose him as one of the top “40 under 40” – a listing of the world’s top 40 business school professors under the age of 40.